Windows Lateral Movement

 We can execute our code without registering a new service by updating the binary of an existing service and start the modified service with our target binary.
 Since we control the service binary, we can use a PowerShell download cradle to avoid saving a file to disk.

-If endpoint protections such as application whitelisting are in place, this approach may not be as straightforward and may require a bypass (such as the use of InstallUtil or an XSL transform).
+If endpoint protections such as application whitelisting are in place, this approach may not be as straightforward and may require a bypass (such as the use of or an ).